auth0/auth0-flutter/auth0_flutter/EXAMPLES.md

 > 💡 Note that custom schemes [can only have](https://developer.android.com/guide/topics/manifest/data-element) lowercase letters.

-## Mobile: Credentials Manager
+## 📱 Credentials Manager

-> 📱 This feature is mobile-only; on web, the [SPA SDK](https://github.com/auth0/auth0-spa-js) used by auth0_flutter keeps its own cache.
+> This feature is mobile-only; on web, the [SPA SDK](https://github.com/auth0/auth0-spa-js) used by auth0_flutter keeps its own cache.

 - [Check for stored credentials](#check-for-stored-credentials)
 - [Retrieve stored credentials](#retrieve-stored-credentials)